 And how can we expect to move ahead?

-[Note: I realize that as a hetero, cis-woman living in America, this is a good problem to have.
+[Note: I realize that as a hetero, cis-woman living in the United States, this is a good problem to have.
 This is not to minimize the struggles of others who are not so fortunate.
 Rather, it is to start a discussion on how labels can be painful in many different ways.]